gridbugs/hackmd-posts/ocaml-lsp-learning.md

-# Getting the OCaml Language Server Working in a Strange Non-Dune Project
+# Getting the OCaml Language Server Working in a Non-Dune Project

+Skip to the end if you just want instructions on how to do this!

 My goal is to get [OCaml-LSP](https://github.com/ocaml/ocaml-lsp) - the [Language Server Protocol](https://microsoft.github.io/language-server-protocol/)